Square-Root Higher-Order Unscented Estimators for Robust Orbit Determination: New -HOUSE in a Square-Root Form

 \section{New $w$-HOUSE in a Square-Root Form}

-One drawback of using the orignial $\delta$-HOUSE is that the ${(2n+1)}^{th}$ weight of sigma points may become negative according to Eq.~\ref{eq:sig_house}, which will damage the positive semi-definiteness of covariance update, leading to failure of $\delta$-HOUSE.
+As mentioned earlier, the weight $w^{2n+1}$ of the last sigma point can become negative in Eq.~\ref{eq:sig_house}, which can compromise the positive semi-definiteness of the covariance update, leading to failure of HOUSE.
+To solve this problem, the original $\delta$-HOUSE intentionally increases the smaller values of kurtosis to ensure $w^{2n+1}$ stay nonnegative, according to Eq.~\ref{eq:upd_kappa}.
+However, this action distorts the actual state distribution as pointed out by the authors in~\cite{stojanovski2021house}.

 Meanwhile, it is proved the square-root formulation can improve the numerical stability and guarantee the positive semi-definiteness of the state covariances~\cite{merwe2001square}.
 To mitigate the aforementioned issue, this work develops a new variant of HOUSE, dubbed $w$-HOUSE, by utilising the recursive update of square-root form of the covariance matrix rather than the covariance matrix itself.
-A rank-one Cholesky update or downdate is performed subsequently, depending on the sign of the ${(2n+1)}^{th}$ weight, which lifts the constraint of having a nonnegative ${(2n+1)}^{th}$ weight so that avoids distorted higher moments by defining minmum kurtorsis threshold values for the orignial $\delta$-HOUSE in~\cite{stojanovski2021house}.
-This threshold value of kurtorsis is still useful when kurtorsis of state tends to grow along with time.
-Like the original $\delta$-HOUSE, a new parameter $w$ is introduced to prevent the ${(2n+1)}^{th}$ weight of sigma points from growing wildly negative.
+A rank-one Cholesky update or downdate is performed subsequently, depending on the sign of $w^{2n+1}$, which alleviates the constraint of having a nonnegative $w^{2n+1}$ so that avoids distorted higher moments by defining the minimum kurtosis threshold values in the original $\delta$-HOUSE.
+This threshold value of kurtosis is still useful when kurtosis of state tends to grow along with time.
+Like the original $\delta$-HOUSE, a new parameter $w$ is introduced to prevent $w^{2n+1}$ of the last sigma point from growing wildly negative.
 More specifically, if $w^{2n+1}$ exceeds the threshold value $w$, it will be reset as zero and other $2n$ weights will also be recalculated.
 Revisit the calculation of weights derived from the general form of Eq.~\ref{eq:sig_house}:

 where

 and

 are dependent on the skewness $\vec{\boldsymbol{\gamma}}^j$ and kurtosis $\vec{\boldsymbol{\kappa}}^j$ of the normalised state $\vec{\tilde{\boldsymbol{x}}}^{j}$ in Eqs.~\ref{eq:pred_normalised_state} and \ref{eq:corr_normalised_state} in time update and measurement update, respectively.
 Note weights $w^j$ and $w^{n+j}$ ($1\leq j\leq n$) are always positive while $w^{2n+1}$ is not.
 Instead, the proposed $w$-HOUSE does not require $w^{2n+1}$ to be positive as always in the square-root form by using the \textbf{cholupdate} algorithm introduced as below.